ministryofjustice/prisoner-content-hub-backend/docroot/modules/custom/prisoner_hub_prison_access_cms/README.md

 # Prisoner Hub Prison Access CMS

 This module provides entity access rules relating to CMS access.
-I.e. whether or not a user can make edits to a piece of content.
+I.e. whether a user can make edits to a piece of content.

 It uses the value from the user Prison field (field_user_prisons) and matches this with